Thunderblok/thunderline/documentation/CEREBROS_BRIDGE_IMPLEMENTATION.md

 ## Next implementation steps

-1. Extend `Thunderline.Thunderbolt.Cerebros.Adapter` (or a dedicated Oban worker) to call the bridge client when the `:ml_nas` flag is active.
+1. Route `Thunderline.Thunderbolt.Cerebros.Adapter` (and any agent workflows) through `CerebrosBridge.RunWorker` so CLI and automated paths match the dashboard surface.
 2. Persist contract outputs to Ash resources (e.g., `ModelRun` state updates, per-trial metrics) so dashboards and APIs can display NAS progress.
-3. Build LiveView or agent flows that surface validator results and allow enabling the feature once the environment passes checks.
+3. Automate the cluster smoke test (Helm deploy → validator → run → metrics check) and codify the runbook in CI / Ops docs.